KeysonRaphael/Viewers/docs/latest/deployment/index.md

 ### Embedded Viewer

-The quickest and easiest way to get the OHIF Viewer up and running is to embed it into an existing web application.
+The quickest and easiest way to get the mConnect Viewer up and running is to embed it into an existing web application.
 It allows us to forego a "build step", and add a powerful medical imaging viewer to an existing web page using only a few include tags.